isl-org/Open3D/docs/tutorial/visualization/visualizer_basic.rst

-Assigning Names to Objects in the UI
+Assigning names to objects in the UI
 ::::::::::::::::::::::::::::::::::::

-Object Collections
+Object collections
 """"""""""""""""""

 In prior examples, we used the the ``draw()`` function to render 3D objects explicitly.
 The ``draw()`` function is not limited to 3D Objects only.
 You can create a collection of objects with their properties, mix them with visualizer-specific options, and render the result.
 In the previous example, we learned how to control a number of Open3D Visualizer display options that are not shown by default.
 In this case, our goal is to rename the default-assigned name of *Object 1* in the "Geometries" frame of the Visualizer UI to *sphere* .